 Nature Conservancy of Canada and Village of Dorchester representatives attend Delaware Bay shorebird festivals

-Staff from the Nature Conservancy of Canada (NCC), Village of Dorchester Mayor JJ Bear and Councillor Wayne Feindel attended popular shorebird festivals in Delaware Bay, USA, last weekend to learn how to blend conservation and tourism.
+Staff from the Nature Conservancy of Canada (NCC), Village of Dorchester Mayor, JJ Bear, and Councillor Wayne Feindel attended a popular shorebird festival in Delaware Bay, U.S., last weekend.
+The festival was an opportunity to learn how to integrate conservation and tourism.

-Both Delaware Bay and the Bay of Fundy are Sites of Hemispheric Importance in the Western Hemisphere Shorebird Reserve Network (WHSRN), an international conservation organization.
+Both Delaware Bay and the Bay of Fundy are Sites of Hemispheric Importance under the Western Hemisphere Shorebird Reserve Network (WHSRN) WHSRN is an international conservation organization.

-While in the US, NCC New Brunswick staff Denise Roy and Kerry Lee Morris-Cormier met with representatives of The Wetlands Institute, WHSRN and the town administrator of Middle Township, New Jersey.
-The goal of the trip was to find ways to enhance the visitor experience at NCC’s Johnson’s Mills Shorebird Interpretive Centre and at the annual Dorchester Sandpiper Festival.
+NCC staff Denise Roy and Kerry Lee Morris-Cormier also met with staff from The Wetlands Institute, WHSRN and the town administrator of Middle Township, New Jersey.
+The goal of the trip was to find ways to enhance visitors’ experiences at NCC’s Johnson’s Mills Shorebird Reserve and Interpretive Centre, as well as the annual Dorchester Sandpiper Festival.

-Every summer, with a peak period in August, tens of thousands of semipalmated sandpipers and other migratory birds stop to rest and feed at NCC’s Johnson’s Mills reserve and locations around the Bay of Fundy on their long journey from the Canadian Arctic to South America.
-Many of these shorebirds are facing population declines due to threats such as climate change and habitat loss.
-Festivals celebrating shorebirds are increasingly seen as important to raising awareness of their plight and developing conservation solutions.
+Every summer, with a peak period in August, tens of thousands of semipalmated sandpipers and other migratory birds arrive to rest and feed at NCC’s Johnson’s Mills reserve.
+They stop here, and at locations around the Bay of Fundy, while on their long migration from the Canadian Arctic to South America.
+Many of these shorebirds are facing population declines, due to threats such as climate change and habitat loss.
+Festivals celebrating shorebirds are important ways to raise awareness of the birds’ plight and the need for conservation.

-NCC staff were able to attend the Delaware Bay festivals thanks to funding from the Commission for Environmental Cooperation, a tri-national organization through which the governments of Canada, Mexico and the United States collaborate on the protection, conservation and enhancement of North America’s environment.
+NCC staff attended the Delaware Bay festivals thanks to funding from the Commission for Environmental Cooperation.
+Under this tri-national organization, the governments of Canada, Mexico and the United States collaborate on the protection, conservation and enhancement of North America’s environment.

 The group spent four days in the United States as part of planning for the Dorchester Sandpiper Festival and the 30th anniversary of the Bay of Fundy Western Hemisphere Shorebird Reserve Network.